Testimole-Conversational: A 30-Billion-Word Italian Discussion Board Corpus (1996-2024) for Language Modeling and

-As mentioned above, the text sources of the Testimole-conversational corpus are two types of discussion boards.
+The text sources of the \textsc{TestiMole-Conversational} corpus are two types of discussion boards.
 Discussion boards are platforms where users can exchange messages on specific topics.
-Messages, called “posts”, are organized in “threads” concerning a very specific topic of discussion, usually identified by the discussion’s title.
-Compared with instant messaging platforms, like IRC (Internal Relay Chat), discussion boards are designed for an asynchronous communication, where the same discussion can be continued for an indefinite amount of time.
-The topics allowed in a specific discussion board depends by the rules and characteristics of the given board: newsgroups’ posts are organized in specific arbor-like hierarchies limiting the scope of the topics that are appropriate to write in a specific board; forums, on the other hand, are dependent on the decisions of the administrators so, depending by the platform, they can be more or less specific about the topics that intend to represent.
-In general, it is possible to open a limited amount of discussions related to topics different than the board’s scope, and this situation is denoted by the “off-topic” label, often shortened as “OT”.
-Forums are usually moderated, that is, a restricted group of people is given with the power to terminate discussions that are leading to personal attacks as well as invite users to avoid exacerbating tones.
-Moderators are also provided with the possibility to issue temporary or permanent ban to users that violated the forums' rules.
+Messages, called “posts”, are organized in “threads” that refer to a very specific topic of discussion, usually identified by the title of the discussion.
+Compared with instant messaging platforms, such as IRC (Internal Relay Chat), discussion boards are designed for asynchronous communication, where the same discussion can be continued for an indefinite amount of time.
+The topics allowed on a specific discussion board depend on the rules and characteristics of the given board: posts are organized in specific arbor-like hierarchies limiting the scope of the topics that are appropriate to write in a specific board; forums, on the other hand, are dependent on the decisions of the administrators so, depending on the platform, they can be more or less specific about the topics that intend to represent.
+In general, it is possible to open a limited number of discussions related to topics different from the scope of the board, and this situation is indicated by the “off-topic” label, often shortened as “OT”.
+Forums are usually moderated, that is, a restricted group of people is given the power to terminate discussions that are leading to personal attacks, as well as to invite users to avoid exacerbating tones.
+Moderators can also issue temporary or permanent bans to users who violate forum rules.
 Cursing, especially on larger and more important forums, is usually forbidden.
-Moderation on Usenet, on the other hand, was more complicated and usually texts sent by users were not subjected to any kind of censorship or restriction.
+Note, however, that moderation on Usenet was not generally applied, and texts sent by users were not subject to any kind of censorship or restriction.